crajcan/the_rust_programming_language/notes.md

 The `#take` method on `Option<T>` returns the enclosed `Some<val>` value and leaves a `None` value in its place.

-This is useful when there is a reference to something holding an `Option<T>` and we want to transfer ownership of the enclosed `Some<T>` value.
+This is useful when there is a mutable reference to something holding an `Option<T>` and we want to transfer ownership of the enclosed `Some<T>` value.
 By replacing the `Some<val>` with `None`, we are able to acquire ownership of `val` without violating the borrowing rules that guarantee the reference will remain valid.

 An example is in `chapter_17/src/post.rs` in `Post#request_review`.